 Jedidiah continued to have a heart for giving citizens a better quality of life and tried to take on any injustice that time would allow.
 Although advocacy has led to some challenging moments for Jedidiah, those challenges have led to growth, a deeper connection with the community he serves, and an unexpected upside: He learned he wasn’t alone.
 After weeks of leading a protests outside a suburban hotel in Rosemount, IL to fight against injustice, Jedidiah partnered with people who had traveled from all over the country to start an organization called J.U.S.T.C.E.
 As the founder and former national president of the organization, Jedidiah has planned and carried out hundreds of humanitarian efforts throughout the country, including bringing two trucks of water to the residents of flint, Michigan and creating an event called "Kids Speak Out", which was done in South Shore and duplicated in several other States.
 Jedidiah is a true public servant.
 A liaison between government and citizens, who uses his understanding of systems and his connections to decision makers to improve the quality of life for all of us.

-Due to the majority of his adult life being a resident of the south east side, Jedidiah wants to focus all of his efforts on fighting for a quality life change for the citizens of the 7th Ward.
-His plan is to restore community engagement, supporting the local organizations, appointing precinct captains, bring business to 79th street, empower entrepreneurs, develop job programs for youth and minimize daily crime.
-He truly has a plan to give the citizens, "A Reason to Stay".
+Due to the majority of his adult life being a resident of the south east side, Jedidiah wants to focus all of his efforts on improving the quality of life of 7th Ward residents.
+His plan is to establish a robust community engagement operation, support the local organizations, appoint precinct captains, bring business to 79th street, empower entrepreneurs, develop job programs for youth, and minimize daily crime.
+He truly has a plan to give residents "A Reason to Stay".

 Copyright © 2018 Jedidiah Brown for 7th Ward - All Rights Reserved.